 I stopped eating meat in 2014 and honestly I don’t think about it anymore.

-If you want to try eating less meat, read our guide on why you should go vegan!
+If you want to try eating less meat, read our guide on why you should go vegan in the new year!

 The most inconvenient eco-friendly swap you have made?